 # PDF Template Editor

 The PDF Template Editor provides a visual workflow for designing dynamic documents.
-You create a template by placing dynamic placeholders onto an uploaded PDF background.
+You create a Template by placing dynamic Placeholders onto an uploaded PDF background.

 {% hint style="info" %}

-The Template Editor works exclusively with the [PDF Template](/app-builder/build-backend/function-explorer/utilities/pdf-templates.md) class.
-When you create a template, an instance is automatically generated within this class, containing the `fillTemplate` function required to populate your document with data.
+The Template Editor works exclusively with the [PDF Template](/app-builder/build-backend/function-explorer/utilities/pdf-templates.md) Class.
+When you create a Template, an Instance is automatically generated within this Class, containing the `fillTemplate` Function required to populate your document with data.

 To see the complete process in action, follow our [step-by-step guide](/tutorials/app-templates/automating-pdf-reports.md).